p-doshi/IRL-SFV/README.md

 # Successor Feature Matching (SFM) with Intrinsic Reward Bonus

-> **This fork** extends [Jain et al. (2025)](https://openreview.net/forum?id=LvRQgsvd5V)'s Successor Feature Matching (SFM) algorithm with an *intrinsic reward* derived from the variance of successor features.
+> **This fork** extends [Kumar et al. (2025)](https://openreview.net/forum?id=LvRQgsvd5V)'s Successor Feature Matching (SFM) algorithm with an *intrinsic reward* derived from the variance of successor features.
 The goal is to encourage exploration in under-visited state regions.

 ## 🔍 Key Contributions